MATCH VERDICT: Spalding draw lots of positives from opening day defeat to Coalville

-Critical mistakes at key moments were all that separated Spalding from a win on the opening day of the league season at home to Coalville on Saturday.
+Critical mistakes at key moments were all that separated Spalding from a win on the opening day of the league season at home to Coalville today.

 The continuous rain at Memorial Field put paid to any thoughts of a repeat of Town’s 66-7 annihilation of the Leicestershire side, at the same venue, on the final day of last season.